 Following the success of HURTS, one UK act now set to crack the German market are MIRRORS who have strong KRAFTWERK and OMD based principals.
 The quartet comprises of James New, Ally Young, Josef Page and James Arguile.
 OMD’s Paul Humphreys had already witnessed their potential: “I went to see them in Camden at Proud.
 They’re lovely blokes and I was absolutely blown away by them.
 Their songs are brilliant.”

-Playing as support to OMD on their European tour, MIRRORS have been able to showcase their majestic electronic pop-noir such as’Hide And Seek’, ‘Fear Of Drowning’ and ‘Into The Heart’ to a crowd that was almost tailor made for them.
+Playing as support to OMD on their European tour, MIRRORS have been able to showcase their majestic electronic pop-noir such as ‘Hide & Seek’, ‘Fear Of Drowning’ and ‘Into The Heart’ to a crowd that was almost tailor made for them.

 However, when asked about this in the summer, their singer James wasn’t getting too presumptuous: “We’ll have to up our game won’t we?
 I don’t know.
 It’s going to be really interesting to see how Germany reacts to it.
 I have every hope that they’re going to really like it.”

 And like it they did.
-7und70 attended three shows including Cologne and Hamburg to report:”Support bands often have problems to get enough respect, especially if the crowd is waiting for the main act.
+Lola attended three shows including Cologne and Hamburg to report:“Support bands often have problems to get enough respect, especially if the crowd is waiting for the main act.
 But not MIRRORS… the Germans loved them!
 I’ve heard from a lot of people that they were absolutely delighted with them.
 It’s not only because of their influences like KRAFTWERK, OMD or any other band.
-I listened to some of their tracks before the tour thanks to The Electricity Club and their great taste in music.
+I listened to some tracks before the tour thanks to ELECTRICITYCLUB.CO.UK and their great taste in music.
 I expected a fantastic support act for OMD but I must admit MIRRORS were more than that.
 Their music is emotional, melodic, epic, intelligent and also powerful and fresh.
 Well, simply beautiful!”

 But they also connected with the audience: “I’m sure their tour EP sold very well, especially with the autographs they gave at the same time.
 So everybody had the chance to talk to them.
 Very nice!
 I also met them backstage after the Cologne concert.
 They are such nice and good-looking guys!
 Those guys are just amazing, adorable and very talented.”

 So is the intelligent sartorial elegance of acts like MIRRORS and HURTS more likely to appeal to the Germans?
-“Possibly…” 7und70 replied, “but I myself must admit, I like their smart style”
+“Possibly…” Lola replied, “but I myself must admit, I like their smart style”

-This was reflected by OMD’s drummer Mal Holmes who amusingly said: “MIRRORS do OMD better than OMD do OMD…they look and sound great!”
-7und70 summed things up by saying: “I must admit, I will always love OMD’s music.
+This was reflected by OMD’s drummer Mal Holmes who amusingly said: “MIRRORS do OMD better than OMD do OMD… they look and sound great!”
+Lola summed things up by saying: “I must admit, I will always love OMD’s music.
 But it seems that MIRRORS could be their worthy successors.”